murali-munna/murali-munna.github.io/_posts/2022-10-22-mlds-interview-prep-guide.markdown

 Based on my interview experience, except for a few companies like TikTok, MLDS interviews focus on core and common DS&A. Honestly, I haven't solved a single problem on Trie or know the common bit-manipulation techniques.
 I would definitely recommend to prioritize in this order:
 * **High Priority:** Arrays/Strings and Hashing, Two Pointers, Sliding Window
 * **Medium Priroty:** Stack, Binary Search, 1-D/2D Dynamic Programming, Greedy, Intervals
-* **Low Priority:** Trees, Heap, Backtracking, Graphs
+* **Low Priority:** Trees, Heap, Graphs, Backtracking

 ## ML Coding
 Along with traditional DS&A coding, some companies (like Walmart, C3.ai etc) will ask you to live code common ML algorithms like linear regression etc. without the use of any external libraries.
 The idea is to test your foundational knowledge of common ML patterns like forward pass, using the right loss function, vectorized gradient descent, stopping criteria, and evaluation metrics.
 This will also provide them an opportunity to check your design skills (classes, function I/O, naming patterns, test cases etc.) which are actually more representative of the actual work you will be doing.
-I would recommend to practice coding the following to be best prepared for this round:
+I would recommend practicing coding the following to be best prepared for this round:
 * Linear Regression, Logistic Regression, K-Means Clustering
 * Code the above from scratch using only NumPy or Torch (without AutoGrad)
 * You should be able to accomodate interviewer requests on batch vs stochastic gradient descent, evaluating using R^2, RMSE, F1 Score etc.